-HOW TO COLOR GROUT WITH INTEGRAL PIGMENTS
+HOW TO ADD COLOR TO GROUT

-Can I Color Grout?
+Can You Color Grout?

 Yes, you can add color to grout with concrete pigments.
 The pigment powder is mixed with the grout to change its color to any custom color grout.
 The final color may vary from our color chart depending on the type of grout you are using for the project – white or gray, sand or non-sanded.
 The color chart is based on actual white and gray concrete.
 We always recommend sample test with material to make sure you get the color you’re looking for.